 The Health Centre has a team of qualified nursing staff and ensures that the boarding community has access to advice, care and support 24 hours a day, seven days a week.
-The Health Centre provides overnight medical supervision when necessary and boys have swift and easy access to a range of care and broader health-related advice.
+The Health Centre provides overnight medical supervision when necessary and students have swift and easy access to a range of care and broader health-related advice.
 All boarders register with the school doctor who holds regular surgeries.
 All boarding staff are First Aid trained.

 Counselling is available following a referral from the school doctor, health centre nurses or at the direct request of parents.
 The nature of counselling services is complex and is best discussed on an individual basis.